Personnel

 Honourable Discharge

 Exemplary conduct record.
-Verified with issuing authority — not taken on the candidate's word.
+Verified directly with issuing authority before any further steps proceed.

 Medical Fitness